PySimulator/PySimulator/README.md

 ####Supported Platforms
 * Windows
-* Linux (OpenModelica and plotting works; FMU and other simulators do not work)
+* Linux (OpenModelica, FMU, and plotting works; other simulators do not work)
 * Other platforms have not been tested

 ####Installation